You’ll experience lots of physical changes during pregnancy.

 Leaking means the risk of infection is higher and most practitioners recommend waiting only 24-48 hours before taking action.

 If you have not reached 37 weeks of pregnancy and you’re leaking amniotic fluid, this is called a premature prelabour rupture of membranes (PPROM).
+A study indicates that 89.5% of babies born after 25 weeks will survive a premature rupture.

 If this happens, don’t delay in contacting your healthcare provider.
 Your baby is still considered premature and might not be ready to be born just yet.